 It can be much harder to join clubs and sports leagues with a traveling lifestyle.
 Unless you want to pay for multiple memberships all across the country, your hobbies and interest might suffer a bit.
 For example, Dan was working really hard to earn his black belt in Brazilian jiu-jitsu before we hit the road.
 He loved his gym and the community he had built there.
 While he has checked out a few gyms along our travels, he ultimately has had to put this goal on pause for now.

 Lindsay loved volunteering and being involved at church, and has missed that as well.
 Depending on your interests and level of involvement in your community, you might experience the same.
-There are definitely ways to get plugged into the communities you visit, but it’s just not the same when it’s temporary or short lived.
+There are definitely ways to get plugged into the communities you visit, but it’s just not the same when it’s temporary or short-lived.

 With RV life, you’re pretty much forced into becoming a minimalist.
 You definitely learn that the value you’ve been placing on material items is nothing compared to the value of experiences and memories.
-We have a storage unit of items that we couldn’t bear the thought of selling or donated, but now have a hard time remembering whats even in there and can’t wait to purge most of it!
-Its true that you just don’t need as much as you think you do in life.
+We have a storage unit of items that we couldn’t bear the thought of selling or donating, but now have a hard time remembering whats even in there and can’t wait to purge most of it!
+It’s true that you just don’t need as much as you think you do in life.

 All that being said, there are just some belongings you can’t help but miss!
-Those items will be different for everyone, but here are some of the things we can’t bring in our RV that we miss terribly some days: a big screen TV with a PlayStation (Dan), a bath tub (Lindsay), and a king size Sleep Number bed (both of us).
+Those items will be different for everyone, but here are some of the things we can’t bring in our RV that we miss terribly some days: a big screen TV with a PlayStation (Dan), a bathtub (Lindsay), and a king-size Sleep Number bed (both of us).

 Okay, another obvious one and this will greatly depend on the size of RV you have.
 We didn’t miss our space at all in our 30ft fifth-wheel and even had some empty storage areas.
 However, now that we live in a 25ft motorhome, it can feel a bit cramped at times.
 We like saying, though, that we live out of an RV, not in an RV.
-You have access to wide open space right outside your door, which immediately helps!
+You have access to wide-open space right outside your door, which immediately helps!

 It’s not so much the living space that you miss when living out of an RV, as much as the storage space, however.
 It seems like we’re always taking 5 things out just to get the 1 thing we need.
-Our dogs food and water dishes are in the shower, for example.
+Our dogs’ food and water dishes are in the shower, for example.
 Our laundry?
 Usually laying somewhere in the way where we’re constantly having to move it.
 Our kitchen dinette serves as a desk during the day and a dinner table at night – again, it can feel like musical chairs at times.

 It’s also hard to stay clean and organized in small spaces.
 Even the smallest messes feel like their are taking over your life.
 You really have to find a space to put everything away – and stay on top of it!
 You don’t really have anywhere to go to “escape” and have your own space, either.
-So your alone time has to happen outside of home.
+So your alone time has to happen outside of the home.

 We realize that we may sound like spoiled brats in this post and these sacrifices are nothing compared to what other people around the world sacrifice.
 We don’t take a single day for granted and have never been more grateful in our lives.
-Traveling full-time has been our greatest dream and this has been the opportunity of a life time.
+Traveling full-time has been our greatest dream and this has been the opportunity of a lifetime.